bkudrzycki/1_index/README.md

 The paper can be replicated in RStudio in two ways:

   1. by running "master.R" in the root folder, or
-  2. by knitting the file "index.Rmd" in the /markdown folder.
+  2. by knitting the file "index.Rmd" in the /markdown folder (shift + cmd + k on Mac).

 Either method generates a PDF called "cnb_apprenticeship.pdf" in the /markdown folder.
 This is the full, replicated paper.